bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_1.md

 both positive and negative values.
 Then in the process of looking for solutions we would need to deal with all these various cases.
-By rewriting a program in, say, the equality form we assure that all constraints are equalities and all variables are non-negative, which makes it somewhat easier to solve.
+By rewriting a program in, say, the equality form we assure that all constraints are equalities and all variables are non-negative, which makes it somewhat to solve.

 #### Sean asks:

 > The only question I have is how many questions on average are the homeworks.

 I am not sure, since I have not prepared all assignments yet.
-It will be less than 10 though.
+It will be less than 10.

 #### Jonathan asks: